LaurenC2022/random_quotes_lauren_Collins/README.md

 ### Continued development

-1. All buttons and links should be refactored for accessibility
+1. All buttons and links should be refactored for accessibility, accessiblity first on all aspects of website
 2. Style needs improvement.
 Tweet button and New Quote buttons need to be placed somewhere in their div.
 All fonts should be responsive and check contrast, and spacing of letters for accessibility.
 3. create and add favicon
 4. add loading emoji when data is being searched for